 Enjoy a WOW Prehistory day packed with hands-on activities in a beautiful woodland setting lead by our dedicated education team of archers, warriors, storytellers, farmers, woodsmen and weavers.
 The seven roundhouses create a village feel to explore the technology and lifestyle of ancient Britain.

 There are several day trips covering different themes including Stone Age, Iron Age Farmer, Warrior and Chieftain.

-Our expert educators have designed the days to link with new history curriculum for KS2 studies Prehistory from Stone to Iron Age and a focus on local history in KS1.
-New this year is the Prehistory Day will guide you from Neolithic Hunter Gatherers to Iron Age traders.
+Our expert educators have designed the days to link with new history curriculum for KS2 Prehistory studies from Stone to Iron Age and a focus on local history in KS1.
+New this year is the Prehistory Experience which will guide you from Neolithic Hunter Gatherers to Iron Age traders.

 Why are Celtic Harmony great for School Trips and Educational Visits?

 Celtic Harmony Camp, the largest reconstructed Iron Age settlement in the UK has seven roundhouses located in a beautiful working woodland setting and has been offering hands-on heritage education for over eighteen years.
 Your class will learn more about the natural world and life in ancient Britain first-hand.
 Pupils also experience a more sustainable way of life for the future with sustainable facilities such as a solar powered green toilet.

 Enjoyment: Children enjoy being outdoors and often face new challenges with positive attitudes, helping each other and working as a team.